IT21314742/Notes-App/README.md

-Elevate your productivity with a dynamic Notes App developed using HTML, CSS, and JavaScript.
+Elevate your productivity with a dynamic Notes App developed using HTML, CSS, and JavaScript.This project empowers users